tonyyangToBeNo1/Color-Flow-Network/README.md

 cd python
 sudo python setup.py install
 ```
+after that, please replace the mxnet/python/mxnet with the ./mxnet files

 to make it convenient you can add the your path/Mxnet/pyhton into the system path

 3. install ffmpeg